 Interests and expertise

-I am pursuing the hybrid academic-practioner path, with a Ph.D. in environmental science and over 10 years of experiences working for a Hanoi-based conservation organization (www.nature.org.vn).
-Thus I am pasionate about working with diverse actors on the policy-science-society interface to seek new transformative and sustainable solutions for both people and nature in Vietnam (my home country), mainland Southeast Asia and other Global South countries.
-I will contribute to the Hight Agricultural Reforestation Potential (HARP) Toolkit Project which will facilitate knowledge exchange between scientists, practioners and industry regarding successful and sustainable agroforest-based reforestation in tropical agricultural landscapes, like Vietnam, as a nature-based solution (NbS) to climate mitigation and adaptation challenges.
+I am pursuing the hybrid academic-practitioner path, with a Ph.D. in environmental science and over 10 years of experiences working for a Hanoi-based conservation organization (www.nature.org.vn).
+Thus I am passionate about working with diverse actors on the policy-science-society interface to seek new transformative and sustainable solutions for both people and nature in Vietnam (my home country), mainland Southeast Asia and other Global South countries.
+I will contribute to the High Agricultural Reforestation Potential (HARP) Toolkit Project which will facilitate knowledge exchange between scientists, practitioners and industry regarding successful and sustainable agroforest-based reforestation in tropical agricultural landscapes, like Vietnam, as an NbS for climate mitigation and adaptation challenges.

 I was trained at different education institutes from the South to North, a BSc in Environmental Policy and Management (Hanoi National University), a MSc in Forest and Nature Conservation Policy (Wageningen University and Research Center, the Netherlands) and then a Ph.D in Environmental Science (University of Lausanne, Switzerland).
 I am thus using an interdisciplinary environmental social approach, mixing Political Ecology and Critical Institutionalism to debunk myths about what happens ‘beneath the surface’ of the contemporary environmental dynamics and changes.
 I also track actor’s power and agency within the different governance settings of efforts to ‘fix’ the current environmental changes, especially from ‘below’ peasant politics, the state – villagers relationship and the newly engagement of the private sector and financial institutions.
 My research interests thus include impacts of layer-upon-layer environmental policies, environmental and development nexus, ecosystem services, land-based climate change mitigation and conservation in developing countries (jurisdictional REDD+, nature-based solutions, carbon insetting, BioTrade and mainstreaming biodiversity conservation into different economic sectors), community and ethnic minority/indigenous knowledge and people.